 - A: Coverage may be different depending on which type of services you receive.
 Many preventive services are covered at 100 percent, with no out-ofpocket cost to you if you receive the services from a participating provider.
 Be sure to ask your provider why a test or service is being ordered.
-The same test or service can be preventive, diagnostic or routine care depending on why it is performed and the cost for the service may change based on how it is defined. - Q: How do I confirm that my doctor is an Empire Plan participating provider before I receive preventive care services? - A: As of January 1, 2021, The Empire Plan will have participating providers in all 50 U.S. states and its territories.
+The same test or service can be preventive, diagnostic or routine care depending on why it is performed and the cost for the service may change based on how it is defined. - Q: How do I confirm that my doctor is an Empire Plan participating provider before I receive preventive care services? - A: The Empire Plan has participating providers in all 50 U.S. states and its territories.
 It is your responsibility to confirm that your health care provider participates in the UnitedHealthcare network for The Empire Plan before you receive preventive care services.
 To find a participating provider in the expanded network call The Empire Plan toll free at 1-877-7-NYSHIP (1-877-769-7447).
-Or, go to NYSHIP Online at www.cs.ny.gov/employee-benefits after January 1, 2021.
-From the homepage, select Find a Provider and use the UHC directory link. - Q: If I have an abnormal finding on a preventive screening mammogram and the follow up mammogram was found to be normal, will my future mammograms be covered with no copayment? - A: Yes, if your doctor determines that your follow-up mammogram results are normal, your future mammography screenings would be considered under the preventive care services benefit.
+Or, go to NYSHIP Online at www.cs.ny.gov/employee-benefits.
+From the homepage, select Find a Provider.
+Scroll to the Medical/Surgical Program and select the link to The Empire Plan Medical/Surgical Provider Directory. - Q: If I have an abnormal finding on a preventive screening mammogram and the follow-up mammogram was found to be normal, will my future mammograms be covered with no copayment? - A: Yes, if your doctor determines that your follow-up mammogram results are normal, your future mammography screenings would be considered under the preventive care services benefit.
 Coverage for additional breast cancer screenings, diagnostic mammograms, breast ultrasounds and magnetic resonance imaging (MRI) services are covered in full when performed by in-network providers under the New York State Breast Cancer Detection law. - Q: If a polyp is encountered during a preventive screening colonoscopy, are future colonoscopies covered under the preventive care services benefit? - A: No, if a polyp is removed during a preventive screening colonoscopy, future colonoscopies would be considered diagnostic because future colonoscopies would likely be scheduled more often than the preventive guideline.